paigerackley/zillow-clustering-project/README.md

 ## In conclusion:

-- The model does not do better than the baseline.
+- Polynomial Regression model does better than baselines and LassoLars and Linear regression by a lot.
 - Using the unstructured ML method of cluster models does not show to be the best model method when it comes to determining logerror predictions.
 - <b> yearbuilt</b> may be an indicator of logerror; however, this requires more investigation.
 - Most important takeaway is that more time is needed to explore the data.